 Truth: This type of justification for relationship violence is called avoidance coping.
-Holding this belief is a risk factor that females will stay in an abusive relationship.
+Holding this belief is a risk factor that females will stay in an abusive relationship.85

 There are several factors that contribute to teens' reluctance to report dating violence.
-If a teen believes that relationship violence is normal, she or he may not perceive the violence as being something to report to others.
-For instance, many teens see slapping or hitting as common and normal behaviors in a relationship.
-This highlights how necessary it is to educate teens about dating violence and to define it as harmful.
+If a teen believes that relationship violence is normal, she or he may not perceive the violence as being something to report to others.2 For instance, many teens see slapping or hitting as common and normal behaviors in a relationship.84 This highlights how necessary it is to educate teens about dating violence and to define it as harmful.

 Even when a teen understands that dating violence is harmful, the teen may not believe that seeking help from adults is an effective solution.
-Some teens fear adults will not believe their report or are afraid of disapproval or public embarrassment.
-This may be particularly true if disclosure of dating violence might lead to discovery of the teen's sexual activity or other behaviors that the teen wants to keep from adults.
+Some teens fear adults will not believe their report or are afraid of disapproval or public embarrassment.26 This may be particularly true if disclosure of dating violence might lead to discovery of the teen's sexual activity or other behaviors that the teen wants to keep from adults.
 Providing a safe environment is an important step to increase the likelihood that teens will report dating violence to adults.
-Teens are also concerned that police are unlikely to take their reports of dating violence seriously and are therefore unlikely to report to law enforcement.
-Another reason teens are unlikely to report dating violence is because they fear that the violence in their relationship will escalate after the report.
+Teens are also concerned that police are unlikely to take their reports of dating violence seriously26 and are therefore unlikely to report to law enforcement.
+Another reason teens are unlikely to report dating violence is because they fear that the violence in their relationship will escalate after the report.^{2,14}

 Because it is illegal for a teen and an adult to have an intimate relationship, reporting violence within this type of relationship can be difficult.
-A teen may be aware that the violence within their relationship qualifies as child abuse or that sexual acts qualify as statutory rape in the state in which the teen lives.
-These reasons may lead to underreporting because teens may fear they will lose the relationship.
-The teen may want the violence to end but not the relationship.
+A teen may be aware that the violence within their relationship qualifies as child abuse or that sexual acts qualify as statutory rape in the state in which the teen lives.1 These reasons may lead to underreporting because teens may fear they will lose the relationship.
+The teen may want the violence to end but not the relationship.86

 Teens who belong to cultural groups who have suffered discrimination based on race, economic class, or sexual orientation may grow to distrust people outside their social groups.
-This can deter reporting and help seeking in these groups.
-Teens who are gay or lesbian face the potential threat of premature outings.
-For instance, perpetrators may threaten to expose the victim's sexual orientation to peers, family, and community to gain control of the victim and keep the individual from disclosing the violence.

-In Latino, Asian, and Native American populations, considerations about how the entire family may be perceived by others may be an important consideration in reporting the violence, and may result in decreased likelihood of reporting the incident outside of the family.
-This may be especially true in cases of sexual abuse within a dating relationship, as a girl's virginity is often linked directly to family honor in these cultures.
-Immigrants may not report violence for fear of being deported, even if they are in the United States legally.
-Being unfamiliar with community resources is another reporting deterrent for recent immigrants.
+This can deter reporting and help seeking in these groups.87 Teens who are gay or lesbian face the potential threat of premature outings.
+For instance, perpetrators may threaten to expose the victim's sexual orientation to peers, family, and community to gain control of the victim and keep the individual from disclosing the violence.88 decreased likelihood of reporting the incident outside of the family.
+This may be especially true in cases of sexual abuse within a dating relationship, as a girl's virginity is often linked directly to family honor in these cultures.89 Immigrants may not report violence for fear of being deported, even if they are in the United States legally.
+Being unfamiliar with community resources is another reporting deterrent for recent immigrants.89